 How many proxies do I need for multi-account management?

-One unique proxy per account is the general rule.
-Using the same proxy for multiple accounts on the same platform
+One unique proxy per account is the safe rule.
+Reusing the same proxy across multiple accounts on the same platform defeats the purpose — the accounts will still appear connected through the shared IP, even if everything else about the setup is isolated correctly.

 Should I use free proxies?

-No. Free proxies are typically slow, unreliable, extensively flagged by websites, and may log your traffic or inject
+No. Free proxies are typically slow, unreliable, heavily flagged by major websites, and some log your traffic or inject ads into pages you load.
+For anything beyond casual testing, a reputable paid provider is worth the cost.